lackade/fba-pi/README.md

 Final Burn Alpha for Raspberry Pi
 ---------------------------------

+**NOTE** Please note that I'm no longer updating this project.
+Most of the features of this emulator have been migrated to the Pi build of [FBNeo](https://github.com/finalburnneo/FBNeo), which also includes updated driver list.

 Final Burn Alpha is a multi-system emulator.
 This particular port is based on the SDL version of the emulator with native GLES-based rendering for the Raspberry Pi.